-Saraland City School System ensures that all children residing in the jurisdiction of the local education agency, birth to twenty-one, regardless of the severity of their disability, and who need special education and related services are identified, located, and evaluated.
-Child Find also applies to children with disabilities who attend private schools, including children attending religious schools within the Saraland City School System jurisdiction, highly mobile children with disabilities (e.g. migrant children), and homeless children, or children who are wards of the state and children who are suspected of having a disability and are in need of special education services even though they have not failed, been retained in a course/grade, or are advancing from grade to grade.
+In compliance with Child Find, Saraland City Schools ensures that all children residing in the jurisdiction of the local education agency, birth to twenty-one, regardless of the severity of their disability, and who need special education and related services are identified, located, and evaluated.
+Child Find also applies to children with disabilities who attend private schools, including children attending religious schools within the jurisdiction of Saraland City Schools, highly mobile children with disabilities (e.g. migrant children), and homeless children, or children who are wards of the state and children who are suspected of having a disability and are in need of special education services even though they have not failed, been retained in a course/grade, or are advancing from grade to grade.

-If you know of a child who may be in need of special education services or would like to receive additional information regarding services for students with disabilities, contact Mrs. Amy Pippins, Director of Special Services, at 251.375.5420 or apippins@saralandboe.org.
+If you know of a child who may be in need of special education services or if you would like to receive additional information regarding services for students with disabilities, contact Mrs. Amy Pippins, Director of Special Services, at 251.375.5420 or email apippins@saralandboe.org.

-Section 504 of the Rehabilitation Act of 1973 (Section 504) is a civil rights statute that prohibits discrimination/harassment on the basis of a disability in any program or activity receiving federal financial assistance.
+Section 504 of the Rehabilitation Act of 1973 (Section 504) is a civil rights statute that prohibits discrimination/harassment based on a disability in any program or activity receiving federal financial assistance.
 Section 504 provides: "No otherwise qualified individual with a disability in the United States...shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance..."
-For questions regarding Saraland City School System 504 procedures, contact Mrs. Amy Pippins at 251.375.5420 or apippins@saralandboe.org.
+For questions regarding 504 procedures, contact Mrs. Amy Duffey at 251.375.5420 or email aduffey@saralandboe.org.